Adel Karasholi: Life

 Already a published poet in his youth, he founded a literary magazine in Damascus which was banned by the Syrian government.
 He then began working in a publishing house and, later, as a journal and radio editor.
-In 1957 he became a member of the Arab Writer's Union.
+In 1957 he became a member of the Arab Writers Union.
 When it was banned in 1959, Karasholi emigrated to Germany and subsequently lived in various areas of East and West Germany.
 In 1961 he began living permanently in Leipzig.
 He studied at the German Literary institute at Leipzig University where he did his doctorate on the work of Bertolt Brecht.
 From 1968 to 1993 he was a lecturer at Leipzig University.
 He is currently a freelance writer in Leipzig.

-Adel Karasholi is the author of numerous essays and books of poetry in Arabic and (since the 60s) German, as well as a translator of prose, poetry and plays between the two languages.
+Karasholi is the author of numerous essays and books of poetry in Arabic and (since the 1960s) German, as well as a translator of prose, poetry and plays between the two languages.
 His translations into German from Arabic include works by Alfred Faraq and Mahmoud Darwish.

-In 1980 Adel Karasholi became a member of the East German Writer's Union.
-Since 1990, Karasholi has belonged to the Union of German Writers and, since 1992 to the German P.E.N.
-Center.
+In 1980 Karasholi became a member of the East German Writers' Union.
+Since 1990, Karasholi has belonged to the Union of German Writers and, since 1992 to the PEN Centre Germany.
 He won the Leipzig Prize for Artistic Achievement in 1985 and the Albert-von-Chamisso Prize in 1992.